ashaik4/Nautilus/README.md

 # Nautilus

-This repository contains the code and the results of "Nautilus: A Framework for Cross-Layer Cartography of Submarine Cables and IP Links" paper which is set to appear in the Proceedings of ACM SIGMETRICS 2024.
-(The ArXiv version of this paper can be viewed at [Nautilus](https://arxiv.org/abs/2302.14201))

-When using the Nautilus framework, please cite as : "Alagappan Ramanathan and Sangeetha Abdu Jyothi .
+This repository contains the code and the results of the paper, "Nautilus: A Framework for Cross-Layer Cartography of Submarine Cables and IP Links".
+Please cite as : "Alagappan Ramanathan and Sangeetha Abdu Jyothi .
 2023.
 Nautilus: A Framework for Cross-Layer Cartography of Submarine Cables and IP Links.
 Proc.
 ACM Meas.
 Anal.
 Comput.
 Syst.
 7, 3, Article 46 (December 2023), 34 pages. https://doi.org/10.1145/3626777"

 This repository is split into code and results which contain the codebase and the major results of Nautilus respectively.
 A detailed documentation of (i) the usage of various pieces of the codebase is detailed in the [README](https://gitlab.com/netsail-uci/nautilus/-/blob/main/code/README.md) file within the code directory and (ii) the results structure is detailed in the [README](https://gitlab.com/netsail-uci/nautilus/-/blob/main/results/README.md) file within the results directory.